JacobCho-i/digital-factory-challenge/README.md

 User must be authorized (logged-in) to create, edit, and delete tasks, and user can only view their tasks

+### Validation

+Includes both client-side and server-side validation for authentication to make sure all fields are passed, have correct format, and check for duplicate users

 ## Backend API:

    - POST /api/register